sksaddam007/codewars/README.md

-# codewars
+# Code Wars
-The code wars questions that i have solved
+The code wars solutions i have worked on.
+1. `Tiny Three-Pass Compiler`